nlillie17/intro_nlp/README.md

 1. This problem treats words as vectors.
 Words are orientated spacially in n-dimensional space.
 Using word2vec, a neural network that inputs a large corpus of text and produces a vector space, each word is assigned its own corresponding vector in the space.
 Words that are similar are located in closer proximity.
 Because of this, you can write analogy functions using basic vector math of addition and subtraction (given the words you are looking for are located in the corpus and thus contained in the vector space).
 For example, "king - man + women = queen."
 The following is a snippet of code that uses word2vec to write an analogy engine.
 The entire code for the problem is found attached as Problem 2.

- def generate_analogy(word1, word2, word3, model):
-    """ solves the analogy word1:word :: word3:? and checks if they are in the model
+ #solves the analogy word1:word :: word3:? and checks if they are in the model
-    """

     if all_words_in_model([word1, word2, word3], model) == True:
         LoM = model.most_similar(positive=[word2, word3], negative=[word1], topn=10)
         return LoM[0][0]
     return 0

- ef check_analogy(word1, word2, word3, word4, model):
-    """ checks to make sure that generate_analogy using the first three words returns word4.
+ #checks to make sure that generate_analogy using the first three words returns word4.
 Depending on where word4 is in the list returns a score.
 Also makes sure that all words are in the model
-    """

     if all_words_in_model([word1, word2, word3, word4], model) == True:
         LoM = model.most_similar(positive=[word2, word3], negative=[word1], topn=100)